Currently in :

 Individual Health Insurance Marketplace

-The Health Insurance Marketplace is another option to explore and is a part of the ACA, which provides different coverage options.
-You can review the options available through the Marketplace and sign up for coverage.
-However, you need to keep an eye out for the enrollment period.
+The Health Insurance Marketplace is a part of the ACA, providing different coverage options.
+You need to keep an eye out for the enrollment period.
 Generally, it takes place from early November to mid-December, with coverage starting in the new year.

 The premium tax credit is available to low-income freelancers under the Health Insurance Marketplace.
 You can qualify for the premium tax credit if you make 100-400% of the federal poverty level for your household size.
-Only health insurance plans bought through the Health Insurance Marketplace and websites linked to the marketplace are eligible for this premium tax credit.
-Private insurance If your annual earnings are high, you will not qualify for the subsidized insurance offered under ACA.
-Since you can afford to pay a higher premium, you can easily opt for plans that have a high tax-deductibility.
-This could work as a triage for you.
-You would receive medical coverage, and you could deduct your premium payments of your self-employed health insurance to reduce your taxable income and possibly increase your tax returns as well.
+Only health insurance plans bought through the Health Insurance Marketplace and websites linked to the Marketplace are eligible for this premium tax credit.
+If your annual earnings are high, you will not qualify for the subsidized insurance offered under ACA.
+You can always opt for plans that have a high tax deductibility.
+You would receive medical coverage, and deduct your premium payments from your self-employed health insurance to reduce your taxable income.
+It could possibly increase your tax returns as well.

 Health insurance tax deductions for self-employed individuals

-Can you deduct self-employed health insurance premiums?
-As a self-employed individual, you’re allowed to deduct the entire annual self-employed health insurance premium that you paid for yourself, your spouse and your dependents from your taxable income, regardless of whether you itemize your deductions or not.
-Since health premiums are often expensive, taking them as a deduction can considerably reduce your taxable income, saving you money while you make sure you're medically protected.
+As a self-employed individual, are you asking yourself, can you deduct self-employed health insurance premiums?
+The good news is that you can deduct the entire annual self-employed health insurance premium that you paid for yourself, your spouse and your dependents from your taxable income, regardless of whether you itemize your deductions or not.
+Since health premiums are often expensive, deducting them can considerably reduce your taxable income, saving you money while you ensure you're medically protected.
 Just remember that you cannot deduct annual premium payments that amount to more than your annual income in a tax year.
 If your premiums end up costing more than your income, you can claim the health insurance deduction up to your annual income amount.
-For the remaining excess premium costs, you may be able to claim them as medical expenses in your Schedule A, where you list deductions for your annual tax filing.
+You may be able to claim the excess as medical expenses on your Schedule A, where you list personal deductions.
 If your expenses were greater than your income for the year, you won’t be able to claim this deduction.
 You may not be eligible to deduct your health insurance for self-employed premiums if:

 • Your spouse or live-in partner has a job that extends their healthcare benefits to cover you, but you have refused the coverage